gerasoa/MyRecipeBook/README.md

 ✅ Ensure Accessibility & Simplicity – Provide an intuitive interface optimized for all devices.

-Through MyRecipe, users can connect, share experiences, and adopt healthier eating habits, ultimately shifting towards wholesome, home-cooked meals that benefit overall well-being.
+Through Simple Spoon, users can connect, share experiences, and adopt healthier eating habits, ultimately shifting towards wholesome, home-cooked meals that benefit overall well-being.

 ## Target Audience

-MyRecipe is designed for a wide range of users who have an interest in cooking and healthy eating.
+Simple Spoon is designed for a wide range of users who have an interest in cooking and healthy eating.
 The platform accommodates:

 👤 Guest Users – Visitors who can browse recipes but have limited interaction.